bkRahul/rahul-portfolio/README.md

 # rahul-portfolio
-my first portfolio from scratch built with only html and css and parcel bundler
+my first portfolio from scratch built with only html and css and parcel bundler\

+Deployed on netlify Check it out https://rahulbk.netlify.com/